arjunsavyasachipartha/mnist_neural_network-cpp/README.md

 # **NEURAL NETWORK FROM SCRATCH USING C++ FOR MNIST DATASET**

-Today we have self-driving cars.
+Today we all have self-driving cars.
 But still, we prefer to learn driving.

 Why?